skeeto/skeeto.github.com/_posts/2018-04-13-Blast-from-the-Past-Borland-C-on-Windows-98.markdown

 If I was stuck working in Windows 98 — or was at least targeting it as a platform — but had access to a modern tooling ecosystem, could I do better than Borland?
 Yes!
-Programs built by [Mingw-w64][mingw] can be run even in Windows 95.
+Programs built by [Mingw-w64][mingw] can be run even as far back as Windows 95.

 Now, there's a catch.
 I thought it would be this simple:

     $ i686-w64-mingw32-gcc -Os hello.c

-But when I brought this into the virtual machine it crashed when I tried to run it: illegal instruction.
+But when I brought the resulting binary into the virtual machine it crashed when ran it: illegal instruction.
 Turns out it contained a conditional move (`cmov`) which is an instruction not available until the Pentium Pro (686).
 The "pentium" emulation is just a 586.

 I tried to disable `cmov` by picking the specific architecture: